One woman. One case of self-denial. One hunky best friend who wants a lot more.

 SNEAK PEEK: CHAPTER 1

-Mandy Mattson stood behind an elm and watched the church, her feet turning to nicely pedicured ice blocks due to the slush seeping through her designer boots.
-The old teak doors swung open and the bride and groom burst into the spring sunshine smiling at each other like they were the only ones in the small town of Blueberry Springs.
+Mandy Mattson stood behind an elm, watching the church, her feet turning to pedicured ice blocks as slush seeped through her designer boots.
+The old teak doors swung open and the bride and groom burst into the spring sunshine, smiling at each other like they were the only ones in the small town of Blueberry Springs.

-Mandy turned away to stop the world from spinning, the rough bark of the tree snagging her long, loose hair.
-Against the wishes of the smart little voice in her head, she peered around the trunk, waiting as the couple kissed and waved their goodbyes before piling into the limo.
-Taking several quick steps to the right, she crouched behind a budding bush, seeking better cover as the limo pulled out.
-The last thing she needed was word to get back to her ex that she’d been wedding-stalking him.
+Mandy turned away to stop the world from spinning, the tree’s rough bark snagging her long, loose hair.
+Against the wishes of the smart little voice in her head, she peered around the trunk once again, waiting as the couple, Oz and Beth, kissed and waved their goodbyes before piling into the idling limo.
+Taking several quick steps to the right, Mandy crouched behind a budding bush, seeking better cover, as the car pulled out.
+The last thing she needed was the town knowing she’d been wedding-stalking her ex.

-Was it crazy that she’d needed to see proof of his nuptials herself?
+Was it crazy she’d wanted to see his nuptials herself?
 To see with her own eyes that he had indeed chosen to spend the rest of his life with her rival?
-To slide that knife a little deeper into her soul?
+To slide that knife a little deeper into her heart?

-She sighed and wiggled her left foot which was threatening to fall asleep due to her cramped position.
-The decent man options were waning and, like the men available, she wasn’t getting any younger.
-Before long the only ones left would be used and abused models—divorcés—or the late model lemons nobody had wanted in the first place.
+She sighed and wiggled her right foot, which was threatening to fall asleep.
+Decent boyfriend options were waning and, like the men available, she wasn’t getting any younger.
+Before long, the only ones left would be used and abused models—divorcés—or the late model lemons nobody had wanted in the first place.

 The whole outdoors is yours, kitty.